nighthawkcoders/student_2025/README.md

 ### Key Features

-- **Code Examples**: Provides practical coding examples in JavaScript, including a platformer game, and frontend code for user databases using python3 and Java backends.
+- **Code Examples**: Provides practical coding examples in JavaScript, including a platformer game, and frontend code for user databases using python and Java backends.
 - **Educational Blogs**: Offers instructional content on various topics such as developer tools setup, deployment on AWS, SQL databases, machine learning, and data structures.
 It utilizes Jupyter Notebooks for interactive lessons and coding challenges.
 - **Tools and Integrations**: Features GitHub actions for blog publishing, Utterances for blog commenting, local development support via Makefile and scripts, and styling with the Minima Theme and SASS.
 It also includes a new integration with GitHub Projects and Issues.